When were the I’m a Celebrity South Africa cast last on the show?

 Discussing his first time on the show, he said: “My biggest worry was what they would be like and I knew if there was any friction, it would make it tougher.
 But in our year, we all got on so well and I made some genuine friends who I still love talking to now.”

-Former Coronation Street star Flanagan appeared on series 12 in 2012, and came in seventh place.
+Former Coronation Street star Flanagan appeared on series 12, and came in seventh place.

 She took part in seven consecutive Bushtucker Trials, one of which she was disqualified from.